alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 #### The problem: explicit vs. implicit

-In C#, fallible work is often handled with exceptions, or with explicit branching (`TryX`/guard clauses/status checks) depending on whether failure is expected.
+In C#, fallible work is often handled with `exceptions`, or with explicit branching (`TryX`/guard clauses/status checks) depending on whether failure is expected.

 **Option A: Implicit Control Flow (Exceptions)**